hanh177/FlowAuth/README.md

 - **JWT**: For token creation and validation.
 - **bcrypt**: For password hashing.
 - **dotenv**: For environment variable management.
+- **Redis**: For fast, scalable token revocation checking.

 ## Objectives
 This system provides a secure way to manage login sessions, ensuring that:
-- Expired tokens cannot be used.
+- Expired or revoked tokens cannot be used.
+- Users can stay logged in securely over long periods.
-- Refresh tokens can be revoked if suspicious activity is detected.
+- Token misuse can be detected and invalidated quickly.
 - User data is protected through password hashing and token-based authentication.